 c) that certain frequency bands used by space weather applications have unique physical characteristics, so that migration to alternative frequency bands is not possible;

-[RCC]
+[RCC] [Editor’s note: noting d to be deleted if relevant new a.i. would be accepted for WRC-27.
+If retained, this note has to be revised]

 d) the need to include within the agenda of WRC-27 an item for studies to be conducted on compatibility and frequency sharing for space weather sensors with incumbent radiocommunication services and for possible allocations for MetAids (space weather), on the basis of the outcomes of studies of ITU-R,